Fully undistillable quantum states are separable: Introduction

 where $\ket{\Omega^+_{d_A}}:=(1/\sqrt{d_A})\sum_i\ket{ii}\in \C{d_A}\otimes \C{d_A}$ is maximally entangled and $\Omega_{d_A}^+ := \ketbra{\Omega^+_{d_A}}$.
 The idea \cite{Bennett1996distillationQECC} is that Alice can locally prepare multiple copies of $\Omega^+_{d_A}$ and send one part of each copy to Bob via the channel $\Phi$, so that at the end they share multiple copies of the state $J_{AB}(\Phi)$ among themselves.
 Then, if Alice and Bob can distill ebits from $J_{AB}(\Phi)$ at an asymptotic rate $R$, they can use these ebits in the standard teleportation protocol to send quantum information from $A\to B$ at the same rate.
 This gives us the bounds:

 On the other hand, if Alice and Bob initially share multiple copies of the Choi state $J_{AB}(\Phi)$, they can implement the channel $\Phi$ with probability $1/d^2_A$ by using $J_{AB}(\Phi)$ in the standard teleportation protocol \cite{Bennett1996distillationQECC}, \cite[Section 2.1]{ Wolf2012Qtour}.
-Hence, if quantum information can be sent from $A\to B$ via $\Phi$ at a rate $R$, then Alice can share maximally entangled states with Bob at the same rate.
-Thus, we get
+This fact can be used to obtain the following bound:

+where $\mathcal{Q}^{(1)}(\Phi)$ is the \emph{coherent information} of $\Phi$ and its regularization yields the 1-way quantum capacity (see Appendix~\ref{appen:capbound} for more details).

 Let us now briefly describe the primary contribution of our work.
 Recall that a state $\rho_{AB}$ is called \begin{enumerate} \item \emph{separable} if it lies in the convex hull of product states, i.e., states of the form $\sigma_A \otimes \gamma_B$; \item PPT if it has positive partial transpose; \item \emph{2-way undistillable} if $D_{\leftrightarrow }(\rho_{AB})=0$; \item \emph{1-way undistillable} if $D_{\to}(\rho_{AB})=0$. \end{enumerate}